-Data Parallelism VS Model Parallelism in Distributed Deep Learning Training
+Data Parallelism VS Model Parallelism In Distributed Deep Learning Training

 Introduction